 Welcome to At Death's Door, episode 10 of Convergence Manifesto, an Across Eberron adventure path.
 This adventure is the sequel to AE01-09: Weathering the Storm, available on the Dungeon Masters Guild, using characters and story elements introduced in the previous adventure.
-This adventure plays best when used in conjunction with the Wayfinder's Guide to Eberron (WGtE) by Keith Baker.
-If your players are unfamiliar with either the Eberron setting or the DUNGEONS & DRAGONS game, you may wish to use this set of 1st-level pregenerated characters, tailor-made for Eberron.
+This adventure plays best when used in conjunction with either Eberron: Rising from the Last War or the Wayfinder's Guide to Eberron by Keith Baker.
+DMs and players may also enjoy the easy reference materials provided in Across Eberron's Eberronicon: A Pocket Guide to the World.

-At Death's Door is an adventure designed for five 6th level characters to explore the diversity and themes of the Eberron Campaign Setting.
+At Death's Door is an adventure designed for five 6th level characters to explore the diversity and themes of the Eberron campaign setting.
 Players will have a chance to explore the Lair of the Keeper, a location out of legend, said to be the location of that dark god's well of souls.
-The heroes are charged with finding an item said to grow only there.
+The heroes are charged with finding an item said to grow only in the manifest zone of Dolurrh there.